About UCHF

 October 2025:

 UCHF has been registered in Brussels as a non-profit association.
+The Fund then opens a dedicated bank account and starts accepting contributions commited by our partners.

 Mission and Vision